Kong Hwa School: Renovation

-With the increase in enrollment and the demand for more and better facilities, the school embarked on its first upgrading project.
-To facilitate the on-site construction of the new school building, it was temporarily relocated to a holding site at Aljunied Road—the former campus of Aljunied Primary School.
-Kong Hwa School operated there from 1992 to 1996.
+As the school’s enrollment grew, its facilities needed to grow with it.
+Kong Hwa School began an upgrading project by temporarily moving classes off campus so construction could proceed.
+From 1992 to 1996, the school operated from a holding site on Aljunied Road at the former Aljunied Primary School campus.

-Kong Hwa School underwent its second major school upgrading project in 2010 to provide students with better school facilities and a conducive learning environment.
-During this period, the school relocated to its holding site at the former MacPherson Secondary School campus on Circuit Road, where it remained until June 2012.
+A second round of upgrading began in 2010, focusing on new buildings and improved learning spaces.
+During this period, the school relocated to the former MacPherson Secondary School campus on Circuit Road, where it remained until June 2012.

 Culture

 Uniform

-The boys' uniform consists of a white shirt and khaki shorts and the girls' uniform consists of a white sleeveless blouse and a knee-length accordion-pleated skirt.
+The boys' uniform consists of a white shirt and khaki shorts, and the girls' uniform consists of a white sleeveless blouse and a knee-length accordion-pleated skirt.
 Both uniforms have the school crest emblazoned on the left.
 While school shoes and socks can be purchased, any white-based shoes or socks (except ankle socks) are allowed.

 Sports Day

 All affiliated primary schools (Tao Nan School, Ai Tong School, Chongfu Primary School, and Nan Chiau Primary School) and Kong Hwa School participate in the annual sports day event held by the Singapore Hokkien Huay Kuan.